 What kind of occasion does your presentation have?

-Make sure in advance which one Sense and purpose of your presentation.
+Make sure in advance which one Sinn and purpose of your presentation.

 - do you want to support others

 - inform others - then your presentation should focus factually and neutrally on facts